ozqf/exercise90/README.md

 * **Entities**
     * Done 2018/3/30 *How will entities be stored? - Exact structure of entity system.
 Big structs for now with separate list of render objects built each frame?*
     * Done 2018/3/30 *Entity List - Until a better idea comes up, alloc a big array (4096 odd) of entity structs and use that.*
-    *Copy to keep active entities packed to start of array?*
+    *Copy to keep active entities packed to start of array?* - Why?
     * **Update loop**
 * Done 2018/3/14 **Create Heap** - Create main memory pool.
 * ~Collision Detection~ - Deferred to physics engine